publishpress/PublishPress-Multiple-Plugins-Checker/README.md

 If not on the standard folder, make sure to give an option to the use to define a constant that gives the custom path of the vendor directory.

-*Check the following example on how to include and instantiate the library, just make sure to add this code as the first thing that will be executed in your plugin, on the root context, out of any hook.*
+**Check the following example on how to include and instantiate the library, just make sure to add this code as the first thing that will be executed in your plugin, on the global escope, out of any hook.**

 #### Free Plugin example